GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

 }
 ```

-When your custom `ChatMessageLayoutOptionsResolver` is created, all you need to do is to set this class to `Components` before displaying the `MessageList`:
+After creating your custom `ChatMessageLayoutOptionsResolver`, set this class to `Components` before displaying the `MessageList`:

 ```swift
 Components.default.messageLayoutOptionsResolver = NoBubblesMessageLayoutOptionsResolver()